-Woman shot by boyfriend while trying to run away, dragged into garage: Police - NewsBreak
+Woman shot by boyfriend while trying to run away, dragged into garage: police - NewsBreak

 MEMPHIS, Tenn. — New details have emerged in a Cordova shooting after officers said Byron Pipkin killed his girlfriend and barricaded himself in a Memphis hotel.

 The shooting happened Thursday in the 1000 block of Cross Wood Lane.
-One woman, identified as Marquicha Thomas, was shot and pronounced dead at the hospital.CLICK HERE TO READ THE ORIGINAL STORY
+One woman, identified as Marquicha Thomas, was shot and pronounced dead at the hospital.Florida mom catches man trying to have sex with teen daughter during phone check: deputies

 Detectives later found out that Thomas and her boyfriend, Byron Pipkin, got into an argument at their home.
 Court documents state that one witness saw Pipkin shoot Thomas as she tried to run out of the garage.